-The proceeds from Measure T are principally reserved for regional public transit, local transportation, public transportation, and environmental enhancement.
+The proceeds from Measure T are principally reserved for regional projects, local transportation, public transportation, and environmental enhancement.

-The sales tax revenues received by the Authority under Measure T, after deducting certain administrative costs, are to be spent for programs as set forth in the strategic plan included in Measure T and approved by the voters of the County.
-The strategic plan will be updated every two years to adjust the projection of sales tax receipts.
+The sales tax revenues received by the Authority under Measure T, after deducting certain administrative costs, are to be spent for programs as set forth in the investment plan included in Measure T and approved by the voters of the County.